 In the film, Kirk Lazarus says "I don't drop character 'til I've done the DVD commentary."
 When recording the audio commentary for the unrated DVD and blu-ray, Robert Downey Jr. actually spends the entire commentary in the character that appears on the screen as the movie progresses.

-Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone, with whom Cruise had a public falling out after Redstone had Paramount's terminate their development deal with Cruise.
-Regardless, his physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.
+Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone.
+He and Cruise had a public falling out after Redstone had Paramount terminate their development deal with Cruise.
+His physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.

-Throughout the film it is mentioned that Kirk Lazurus is a five-time Academy Award winner.
-As of the film's original release, Katharine Hepburn holds the record for most acting Oscars ever won with four--no real actor has ever won five.
+Various characters mention that Kirk Lazurus is a five-time Academy Award winner.
+As of the film's release, Katharine Hepburn holds the record for most acting Oscars ever won, with four.
+No real actor has ever won five.

 The poster for "The Fatties" behind Jeff Portnoy (Jack Black) in the trailer features the names of a few of the film's actual crew members: costume designer Marlene Stewart, editor Greg Hayden, director of photography John Toll, and screenwriter Justin Theroux.
 In addition, the poster contains the DreamWorks Pictures logo, the Dolby Stereo logo, and a fictional composite of several MPAA ratings (reading "PG - Parental Guidance - under 11 requires accompanying parent or guardian").

-Ben Stiller's wife appears at the awards ceremony sitting a few chairs in from the aisle, seen for an instant as the camera follows Tugg down the aisle.
+Christine Taylor: Ben Stiller's wife appears at the awards ceremony, sitting a few chairs in from the aisle.
+She'a briefly visible as the camera follows Tugg down the aisle.
 She also plays Simple Jack's mother in the 'Simple Jack' trailer.

 Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding Jr. after he won for Jerry Maguire (1996).
 Tug's leap can be seen on the TV screen behind Les Grossman when Grossman is talking to his assistant and telling him a monkey could do that job.
 (Grossman is played by Tom Cruise, Gooding's Maguire co-star.)